 Market and Model

-Prices are pitched at around £34,000 for the volume X2 xDrive20d SE variant.
+Prices sit in the £30,000-£40,000 bracket, though it is podssible to pay nearly £45,000 for this car if you opt for the top M35i petrol version.
+Most customers are going to be spending from around £35,000 upwards, which is what you'll pay for the volume X2 xDrive20d SE variant.
 That's about £2,000 more than you'd pay for an equivalent X1 model.
 Across the range, standard specification includes a 6.5-inch Touch Control Display with navigation system.
 And there's the option of a full-colour Head-Up Display.
 Many X2 buyers will be tempted by top-spec 'M Sport' trim, which gives you the usual more dynamic outward styling cues, plus 'Micro Hexagon' fabric Anthracite/Alcantara combination upholstery with M piping in blue or yellow with contrast stitching on the instrument panel and the centre console as standard.

 Full-LED headlights are standard on Sport, M Sport and M Sport X models.
 As standard, both models are fitted with 19-inch wheels.
 The standard rims for the SE model are 17-inch V-Spoke style light alloy wheels, but ten other rim designs can be specified as an option.
 Media Connectivity has been prioritised, to suit the prevailing trend, the 'BMW Connected+' package providing a digital bridge between smartphones and the car.
 You can specify WiFi hotspot preparation, which equips the X2 to host a built-in WiFi hotspot with LTE speeds, and the optional telephony with wireless charging for compatible smartphones.
 Surprisingly, 'Apple CarPlay' smartphone-mirroring connectivity costs extra too.